CoBrALab/RABIES/docs/running_the_software.md

 /path_to_singularity_image/rabies.sif -p MultiProc preprocess /input_BIDS/ /preprocess_outputs/ --apply_STC --TR 1.2
 ```
 Singularity containers are stored in image files, for instance `rabies.sif`. `singularity run /path_to_singularity_image/rabies.sif` will execute the image, in this case the RABIES pipeline, and the same rules for the command line interface then apply as previously demonstrated.
 However, the container must gain access to the relevant folders for running RABIES, in this case an input folder and an output folder, and this is done with `-B`:
-* `-B $PWD/input_BIDS:/input_BIDS:ro`: this argument relates the BIDS input folder found in `$PWD/input_BIDS` to an internal path to the container, which we call `/input_BIDS`.
-The inputs are thus access according to this path in the RABIES arguments with `/input_BIDS/`. the `:ro` means that the container is only provided reading permissions at this location.
+* `-B $PWD/input_BIDS:/input_BIDS:ro`: this argument relates the BIDS input folder found in *$PWD/input_BIDS* to an internal path to the container, which we call */input_BIDS*.
+The inputs are thus accessed according to this path in the RABIES arguments with `/input_BIDS/`. the `:ro` means that the container is only provided reading permissions at this location.
-* `-B $PWD/preprocess_outputs:/preprocess_outputs/`: same as with the `/input_BIDS/`, but now we are relating a desired output directory `$PWD/preprocess_outputs` to `/preprocess_outputs`, and the container has writing permissions at this path since `:ro` is not present.
+* `-B $PWD/preprocess_outputs:/preprocess_outputs/`: same as with the */input_BIDS/*, but now we are relating a desired output directory *$PWD/preprocess_outputs* to */preprocess_outputs*, and the container has writing permissions at this path since `:ro` is not present.

 **confound_correction**